tim-hardcastle/Pipefish/README.md

 - The Go interoperability could still be improved.
 - It could use an FFI.
 (Specifically, it will use Go's FFI.)
 - Since Charm functions are pure, they could all be run concurrently.
 This was one of my reasons for choosing Go, but I haven't done it yet.
-- It needs a slightly better type system.

 And so on.